DevOBR/dotnet8-polly-resilient-app/notes/pollyNotes.md

 });
 ```

+* **HttpCircuitBreakerStrategyOptions:** Inherit from CircuitBreakerStrategyOptions so this are pollyV8 options and tailor for http scenarios.
 * **SamplingDuration:** Time that is taken to evaluate
 * **FailureRatio:** Percentage of error occurred
 * **MinimumThroughput:** Minimum amount of errors